ArthurSobreira/Desafio_Tecnico_Kuke/README.md

 ## Backend - Responsibilities and Operation

 * The backend serves as the foundation of the Movie Catalog project, providing data management and an API interface for the frontend.
-Built with Django and Django REST Framework (DRF), it ensures reliable data handling and smooth front-end communication. (for more information about the API, access it [README](backend/README.md)).
+Built with Django and Django REST Framework (DRF), it ensures reliable data handling and smooth front-end communication (for more information about the API,  visit its [README](backend/README.md)).

 ### Steps to Run the Backend